-Ever wanted to have a world-class speaker, mentor and instructor on your property, talking to your team about topics that matter to you, overseeing exercises that relate to your projects, making sure your people are keeping up to speed on what you need them to do?
+Ever wanted to have a world-class instructor on your property, talking to your team about topics that matter to you, overseeing exercises that relate to your projects, making sure your people are keeping up to speed on what you need them to do?
 Consider having Ted come into your workplace and run a workshop.
+Or, perhaps, you're an educational institution that's looking for an instructor who's taught at one of the finest higher-learning institutions in the land--he's done that, too!

 Workshops are designed for groups of up to 25 people; additional attendees beyond that number will require additional workshop instructors/facilitators, to ensure that the "hands-on" ratio between instructors and attendees remains high.
 All workshops are designed to have a strong "exercise" component, generally made up of ~3 lecture/lab topics per day, and can run from 1 day to a full week.